SignalK/specification/gitbook-docs/data_model.md

 ## Full Format

-The full format is conceptually the simplest representation of data in Signal K. It contains all of the data from a Signal K node, which in the case of a Signal K server could me many hundreds of data points.
+The full format is conceptually the simplest representation of data in Signal K. It contains all of the data from a Signal K node, which in the case of a Signal K server could be many hundreds of data points.

 [>]: # (mdpInsert ```json fsnip ../samples/full/docs-data_model.json)
 ```json